xwang38/EuropeTrainTour/REAME.md

 README

 purpose of this program:
-Figuring how to take train from one city to another in Europe is just a headache.
+Figuring how to take train from one city to another in Europe is just a headache (because sometimes one city doesn't necessarily go to another city.
+Therefore, you might have to change your train somewhere).
 My program computes the shortest path for your travel.

 Input:
 user input of destination and origin (city name has to be the same as the one in eurail.txt in my folder)